interlay/interbtc-spec/docs/spec/governance.rst

 Council
 -------

-1. A councillor creates a motion to trigger next external referendum
+1. A councillor creates a motion to trigger the next external referendum
 2. Council votes on motion
 3. Council closes motion on success or failure
 4. New referenda are started every ``LaunchPeriod``